HyprTools/OmeTV-Uncover/README.md

 * Region / State
 * City
 * ISP
-* Languages
 * Latitude & Longitude
 * Timezone
 * Current local time
-* UTC Offset
+* VPN / Proxy
 * Remote video snapshot

 ---

+## What's different?

+This script uses a different API from IP-API, so you don't have to register.
+You can still access information such as the user's city, state/province, timezone, and internet provider.

+From this script, you can check if the user is using a VPN or not.

+### This repository is forked from whenx

 ## How It Works

 The script monitors the WebRTC connection used by OmeTV to detect the remote peer's public IP address.
-It then queries the IPGeolocation API to retrieve approximate geolocation data and displays it in a floating interface.
+It then queries the IP-API to retrieve approximate geolocation data and displays it in a floating interface.

 When the remote video stream becomes available, the script automatically captures a square snapshot and displays it inside the panel.